facebookarchive/systemd-compat-libs/README.md

 # systemd compatibility libraries

+NOTE: this project is no longer under active development

 This is a standalone build of the compatibility libraries for systemd, which map library calls for systemd < 209 onto the new `libsystemd.so` provided by later versions.
 These libraries